-The HiperPFS-4 includes an EcoSmart function wherein the internal error signal ( $V{\text{E}}$ ) is used to detect the converter output power.
-This sets the average switching frequency as a function of output power.
+The HiperPFS-3 includes an EcoSmart function wherein the internal error signal (VE) is used to detect the converter output power.
+Since the internal error-signal is related to the output power, this signal level is used to set the average switching frequency as a function of output power.

-As shown in Figure 10, the off-time integrator control reference ( $V{\rm OFF}$ ) is controlled with respect to the internal error-voltage level (output power) to allow the converter to maintain output voltage regulation and relatively flat conversion efficiency from 20% to 100% of rated load, which is essential to meet many efficiency directives.
+As shown in Figure 10, the off-time integrator control reference $(V{OFF})$ is controlled with respect to the internal error-voltage level (output power) to allow the converter to maintain output voltage regulation and relatively flat conversion efficiency from 20% to 100% of rated load, which is essential to meet many efficiency directives.
 The degree of frequency slide is also controlled as a function of input line voltage.
-The lower $V{\rm OFF}$ slope as a function of input voltage reduces the average frequency extremes for high input line operation.
+The lower VOFF slope as a function of input voltage reduces the average frequency extremes for high input line operation.